Find out What Happens If Someone Drives Into Your House

 The Driver's Vehicle Policy

-That is, up to a point.
-The "point" in question is the coverage limit for property damage in the driver's policy.
+That is, up to a point, ie the coverage limit for property damage in the driver's policy.
 For example, let's say that a vehicle crashes into your home and causes $20,000 in damage.
 The at-fault driver's auto policy has a property damage coverage limit of $25,000.
 In this case, your damages should be fully paid for through the driver's policy.
-But what happens if the driver's coverage limit is $25,000 and your home suffers $50,000 in damages?
+So what happens if the driver's coverage limit is $25,000 and your home suffers $50,000 in damages?

 Your Homeowner's Policy